This is a series about effective learning in ill-structured domains.

 - How Note Taking Can Help You Become An Expert — An explanation of CFT, and what it tells us about expertise in novel, ill-structured domains.

-- The Principles Are Useless On Their Own (members only) — What it means if cases are more important than concepts in your domain.
+- The Principles Are Useless On Their Own — What it means if cases are more important than concepts in your domain.

 - Ill-Structured Domains Aren’t Necessarily Wicked — It's important to disambiguate between wicked domains and ill-structured domains.
 It might not surprise you, for instance, that investing is both wicked and ill-structured, but it may surprise you that well-structured domains like medicine can both be wicked and kind.